 A -complex is a space built out of -simplicies and the gluing maps associates with them.
 An -simplex can be thought of as the -dimensional triangle with an ordering.
 Precisely, an -simplex is the smallest convex set in containing the points (which we call vertices) such that all the points do not lie in an -dimensional hyperplane and such that the vertices are totally ordered say .
 The ordering is often written as and we will use this notation from now on.
-The hyperplane condition is necessary so that there is not collapsing of the -simplex.
+The hyperplane condition is necessary so that there is not a collapsing of the -simplex.
 In other words, it assures us that is not embeddable in for .
-The ordering of the vertices will be necessary for some technical aspects of simplicial homology which will be made clear in Part II.
+The ordering of the vertices is necessary for some technical aspects of the theory.
 Here are examples of an -simplex for :

 It is also important to note that the assumed topology on is the induced subspace topology from .